Saturday, December 25, 2010

 We find ourselves once again in the season of Advent, a penitential season in which we prepare our hearts to receive the Christ who came as a humble infant, who comes to us in His holy gifts, and who will come again in glory to judge both the living and the dead.
 Though we in the one-year series of readings find ourselves focusing a great deal on the return of Christ in glory this week, we also cannot help but look back to the first Advent, as the angels appeared to Mary, Joseph, Zechariah, and the shepherds, telling them to "fear not", bearing tidings of great joy to them.
 This hymn text focuses on these visitations.

 The tune for this text, Yigdal, is not exactly known as an Advent tune.
 It is most famous for the hymn "The God of Abraham Praise".
-Nonetheless, I believe the text seems to fit the tune fairly well.
+Nonetheless, I believe the text fits the tune fairly well.

 Fear Not, O Virgin Mild